-We analyzed the impact of induction treatment (alkylating alone; IMiDs alone or in combination with alkylating; proteasome inhibitors alone or combination regimens or other treatments), radiation use, mobilization status, and CD34+ cell dose on the incidence of SPM and overall survival.
-We also studied the effect of plerixafor use for patients who were considered to be poor mobilizers.
-Univariate analysis revealed a higher incidence of SPM in patients receiving alkylating agents alone or IMiDs alone as induction therapy, compared with the lower incidence with proteasome therapy; however, these values did not reach statistical significance (Gray test p=0.621) (Supplemental Figure 2a).
-The use of prior radiotherapy, CD34+ cell dose, Karnofsky score, disease status at transplantation, mobilization status, and use of plerixafor did not have any statistically significant influence on incidence of SPM.
+We analyzed the impact of induction treatment (alkylating alone; IMiDs alone or in combination with alkylating; proteasome inhibitors alone or combination regimens or other treatments), radiation use, mobilization status, and CD34+ cell dose on the incidence of SPM and OS.
+We also studied the effect of plerixafor use in patients who were considered to be poor mobilizers.
+A univariate analysis revealed a higher incidence of SPM in patients receiving alkylating agents alone or IMiDs alone as induction therapy, compared with the lower incidence with proteasome inhibitor therapy; however, these values did not reach statistical significance (Gray test, p=0.621) (Supplemental Figure 2a).
+The use of prior radiotherapy, CD34+ cell dose, Karnofsky score, disease status at transplantation, mobilization status, and use of plerixafor did not have any statistically significant influence on the incidence of SPM.
 (Supplemental Figures 2b, 3, and 4).
-Only age >65 was associated with a higher incidence of SPM (Gray test p=0.012); no association by gender was noted (Supplemental Figure 5).
-By univariate analysis, prior radiation (p=0.022), poor Karnofsky score (p=0.01), disease status (<PR) at transplant (p=0.xx) and age (p=0.005) were associated with lower overall survival The type of induction regimen, CD34+ cell dose, poor mobilzation status, and use of plerixafor did not have any impact on overall survival.
-We also analyzed the probability of developing SPM which is 7.0% as compared to 61.0%% probability of death from causes other than SPM in this study, indicating the risk of SPM is very small compared to other causes of death (Figure 2).
+Only age >65 was associated with a higher incidence of SPM (Gray test, p=0.012); no association by gender was noted (Supplemental Figure 5).
+In a univariate analysis, prior radiation (p=0.022), Karnofsky score of less than?? (p=0.01), disease status at transplant less than a partial remission (p=0.xx??) and age over ?? (p=0.005) were associated with lower OS.
+The type of induction regimen, CD34+ cell dose, poor mobilzation status, and use of plerixafor did not have any impact on OS.
+We also analyzed the probability of death.
+After developing a SPM, it was7.0% as compared to 61.0%% from causes other than SPM, indicating that the risk of SPM was very small compared to other causes of death (Figure 2).

 Discussion

-As patients with multiple myeloma live longer, the risk of late complications including secondary malignancies are becoming more apparent.
+While patients with multiple myeloma live longer, the risk of late complications, including secondary malignancies, are becoming more apparent.
 Data from the Surveillance, Epidemiology, and End Results (SEER) Program reported a cumulative SPM incidence of 1-10% in MM, comparable to the incidence of cancer per life-year in the general population [5].
 Other large population based studies have reported incidence rates in the range of 1.9-12% (Table 1, 25-29).
-The CALM study is a large prospective observational population based study of 3204 patients who underwent single autologous stem cell transplant between 2008-2012, reflecting the modern era of treatment.
+The CALM study was a large prospective observational population based study of 3204 patients who underwent single autologous stem cell transplant between 2008-2012, reflecting the modern era of treatment.
 Our results align well with earlier investigations of SPM incidence in MM patients and indicate that shifts in treatment practice, while extending survival, have not increased the risk of developing SPM.
 Furthermore, as shown in Figure 2, the cumulative probability of SPM is markedly lower than the probability of death from any other cause than secondary cancer.
 A similar observation was reported by other groups [5,6].
 This finding is indicative that, although SPM is of a concern requiring attention, controlling disease should remain a priority.